kamermanpr/docker-pain-threshold/README.md

 Where `</PATH>` refers to the path to the SPARS directory on your computer, which you either cloned from GitHub ([_kamermanpr/pain-threshold_](https://github.com/kamermanpr/pain-threshold.git), `git clone https://github.com/kamermanpr/pain-threshold`), or downloaded and extracted from figshare ([DOI: 10.6084/m9.figshare.???????](https://doi.org/10.6084/m9.figshare.???????)).

+If you use _git_ you can preconfigure the docker image with your _git_ credentials: `docker run -d -p 8787:8787 -v </PATH>:/home/rstudio --name threshold -e USER=pain -e PASSWORD=threshold -e GIT_USER="<your name" -e GIT_EMAIL="<your email address>" kamermanpr/docker-pain-threshold:v1.0.0`

 #### Login to RStudio Server

 - Open a web browser window and navigate to: `localhost:8787`